tpwd/ke_search/Documentation/Templating/CustomValuesResultRow.rst

 By default the indexed content will be shown in the search result list (either the abstract or a part of the indexed content).

-The partial for a single result row is stored ad
+The partial for a single result row is stored at

 .. code-block:: none